Agile-Software-Engineering-25/team-4-backend-abstract-file-service/README.md

 ### Deployment

-We are using a github action to automatically deploy this docusaurus to github pages.
+We are using a GitHub action to automatically deploy this docusaurus to GitHub pages.

 # Dev

-## UserService
+## FileService

-UserService is a Spring Boot-based application designed to manage user-related operations.
+FileService is a Spring Boot-based application designed to manage user-related operations.
 It leverages modern Java (Java 21) and integrates with various Spring Boot modules for web, data, and testing functionalities.

 ### Features

-- RESTful API for user management
-- Integration with H2 in-memory database
 - Dependency injection and configuration using Spring Boot
 - Unit and integration testing with JUnit 5
 - Maven-based build and dependency management